East Auckland neighbours outraged after cones put out illegally to block public parking

 On the same evening, the cones had been removed and the neighbour accused the local of stealing them.

-"She said I told her husband I was going to take them, I never did," she said.
+"She said I told her husband I was going to take them, I never did," she told the Herald.

 "She's calling police on me apparently ... she says she knows someone at the council and she paid them to give her permission to put cones out."